fdupoux/fsarchiver/website/content/installation/_index.md

 +++

 ## Installation
-You can either download a livecd with FSArchiver on it (eg: any recent SystemRescueCd), or you can install it on your existing Linux system.
+You can either download a livecd with FSArchiver on it (eg: any recent SystemRescue), or you can install it on your existing Linux system.
 If you want to install it, you have three solutions: